Connect with others who understand.

 Managing fever is important for your body overall and especially for reducing the effect of worsening MS symptoms.
 The main goal when you have a fever is to keep your core body temperature as close to normal — around 98.6 degrees Fahrenheit (37 degrees Celsius) as possible.
 Make sure you have a thermometer at home to monitor your temperature.

 Depending on the severity of the fever, it can usually be managed at home.
-Talk to your health care provider about over-the-counter medications and other strategies to keep your temperature down if and when fever strikes.
+Talk to your healthcare provider about over-the-counter medications and other strategies to keep your temperature down when fever strikes.

 Tips for managing fevers at home include: